universal-store/monorepo/README.md

 -   Android
     -   After gradle sync has completed, open command line
         -   Terminal for Mac / Command Prompt for Windows
-    -   Navigate to the monorepo-develop/app folder using cd
+    -   Navigate to the monorepo-develop/app folder using cd (if you are unfamiliar with cd, pleae visit Troubleshooting section!)
     -   Type run *yarn android*
         -   This command will build the app on the Android device connected to the computer
 -   iOS